Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-2/02-introduction-to-igv.md

 |:--:|
 | **Figure 15 - ChIP peaks **& signal** for region surrounding *Neurod2* ** |

-Split view has a number of useful aplications, however it is especially useful when reviewing alignment evidence for complex structural variants or translocations (although we won't cover that today).
+Split view has a number of useful applications, however it is especially useful when reviewing alignment evidence for complex structural variants or translocations (although we won't cover that today).

 ---

 ## Saving and restoring sessions in IGV

 We did a lot of work loading in all these data and setting everything up just how we want it.
-It would be a shame to have to do this everytime we want to revisit these data.
+It would be a shame to have to do this every time we want to revisit these data.
 Fortunately, IGV allows you to save sessions, allowing you to re-load everything just as you had it before.

 Try saving the current session using `Save session...` under the `File` tab.